alphagov/government-service-design-manual/service-manual/agile/what-agile-looks-like.md

 Prioritise features for users over everyone else – including your big, scary stakeholders - and ask for their feedback early and often.
 Really listen to your users.
 Even when they tell you things you don’t want to hear or disagree with.

-If possible, use data from real people that are using your product and let it influence the direction of our project.
+If possible, use data from real people that are using your product and let it influence the direction of your project.
 Constantly put users first.

 ## “What do you want next Friday?
 What have we learned last week?”